TIGRLab/documentation/docs/introduction/Queue-basics.md

 - When you submit a job it may run on a completely different machine than you expect.
 If you submit a bunch, each job could be running on a different computer.
 - If your job takes any input files you have to read them from somewhere accessible to every machine (/projects or /scratch or /archive in the case of our lab's queue or the SCC's queue).
 If your script has any outputs you should also put them in a globally accessible place or your outputs will get 'stuck' on whatever machine the job ran on.
 - If your job is using anything at all that is in your home folder it will fail or behave unexpectedly (home folders are local to each machine, and therefore different on every computer).
 - If the queue master goes down for any reason, new jobs can't be submitted or assigned.
+Jobs that started before the queue master went down will continue running but you won't be able to get status updates about the job.

 <!-- sign-off-sheet:start -->